syeandel/Einstein_IFE/README.md

 # Einstein_IFE
 This repository contains example LAMMPS scripts for computing Interfacial Free Energies (IFEs) via Einstein crystals.
-The general idea is to use an Einstein crystal as a reference state to which the solid bulk and slab may be easily transformed into.
-As the free energy of an Einstein crystal does not depend upon the cartesian positions of the constituent atoms an explicit reconstruction is avoided.
+The general idea is to use an Einstein crystal as a reference state into which the solid bulk and slab may be easily transformed.
+As the free energy of an Einstein crystal does not depend upon the cartesian positions of the constituent atoms, an explicit reconstruction is avoided.

+The thermodynamic pathway to create the interface may be visualised as generating a vacuum gap in a liquid (creating 2 liquid/vacuum interfaces), conversion of bulk material into an Einstein crystal, and conversion of the Einstein crystal into a slab within the vacuum gap in contact with the 2 liquid interfaces.
+The total free energy of this process is divided by twice the area of the simulation cell to obtain an IFE.
+In practice, the slab is converted into an Einstein crystal and the free energy of this part of the process is negated:

 $$\gamma_{Interface} = \gamma_{Liquid} + \frac{\Delta F_{Bulk}^{Ein.} - \Delta F_{Slab}^{Ein.}}{2A}$$

-Where $\gamma_{Interface}$ is the IFE of the interface, $\gamma_{Liquid}$ is the IFE (surface tension) of the liquid with vacuum, $\Delta F_{Bulk}^{Ein.}$ is the free energy required to transform the solid bulk into an Einstein crystal (of the same stoichiometry as the slab), $\Delta F_{Slab}^{Ein.}$ is the free energy required to transform the slab into an Einstein crystal and $A$ is the area of the interface.
+Where $\gamma_{Interface}$ is the IFE of the interface, $\gamma_{Liquid}$ is the IFE (surface tension) of the liquid with vacuum, $\Delta F_{Bulk}^{Ein.}$ is the free energy required to transform the solid bulk into an Einstein crystal (of the same stoichiometry as the slab), $\Delta F_{Slab}^{Ein.}$ is the free energy required to transform the slab into an Einstein crystal and $A$ is the area of one interface.

-Transformation of the solid bulk and slab is achieved via [Thermodynamic Integration](#Thermodynamic-Integration).
+Transformation of the solid bulk and slab to an Einstein crystal is achieved via [Thermodynamic Integration](#Thermodynamic-Integration).

 The IFE of a liquid is more efficiently calculated via the [Kirkwood-Buff method](#The-Kirkwood-Buff-Method).